JorikVL/iot-KIST-DigitalTwin/Documentation.md

 ### ShowDataSensor

 When the user clicks on a mappin the text field on the left of the screen will show the selected sensors data.
-The sensor has 2 public Text field, here we put the 2 Text objects where we want to display our data.
+The sensor has two public Text field, here we put the two Text objects where we want to display our data.

 When the Start() method is called it will find the "Manager" object and the "JSONReader" component.
 This alows us to access the sensor list that was created in the JSONReader script.

 The DisplayData method is called from the OnMousePin script that is attached to each mappin, this will call the method with the id of the sensor as argument.
 The foreach loop will loop over all the sensors in the list and find the sensor with the same id and populate the text fields with its data.